Are you looking for the ultimate list of blogging resources? You’ve come to the right place!

 So, on the advice of a

-If you want to jumpstart your blogging experience, the first thing to do would be to sign up for Coaching with Tracie to get personalized advice from Tracie Fobes.
+If you’ve been blogging for a year or so, I highly recommend that you sign up for Advanced Coaching with Tracie to get personalized advice from Tracie Fobes.
 Tracie is the very successful blogger behind Penny Pinchin’ Mom and she also offers excellent blogging courses.

-If you sign up for Coaching with Tracie, you will also be invited to join Tracie’s private Facebook group.
+If you sign up for Advanced Coaching, you will also be invited to join Tracie’s private Facebook group.
 Having access to an experienced, successful blogger is invaluable, and it has also increased my blogging network.
 Getting to know other bloggers is a great way to learn more about blogging and share experiences!

 GROWING YOUR TRAFFIC

 When you are a new blogger, you won’t get a lot of organic traffic at first, so it’s important to get the word out via Pinterest.
-Pinterest can be a little confusing, but if you do it correctly, you can drive many views to your blog.
+Pinterest can be a little confusing, but if you do it correctly, you can drive a lot of traffic to your blog.

 Carly suggests manual pinning, but due to my schedule, I can’t fit a lot of manual pinning into my daily routine.
 Instead, I use Carly’s strategies but do a combination of manual pinning and scheduling my pins through Tailwind.